-IT services are often shared among a company group and not easily separated in a carve-out transaction.
-Several back-office services and related functions may require considerable build-out by the buyer (both in terms of personnel and infrastructure) and the seller should consider in advance whether to provide transition services to the buyer.
+As discussed above, IT services are often shared among a company group and not easily separated in a carve-out transaction.
+Several back-office services and related functions may require considerable build-out by the buyer (both in terms of personnel and infrastructure) and the seller should consider in advance whether it is willing to provide transition services to the buyer.

-Although a seller may prefer to make a clean break from the divested business, agreeing to provide transition services may increase the value of the divested business to the buyer and justify a higher purchase price.
-An increased purchase price and deal certainty may outweigh the cost of providing the services.
+Although a seller may rather make a clean break from the divested business, agreeing to provide transition services may increase the value of the divested business to the buyer and justify a higher purchase price.
+An increased purchase price and deal certainty may outweigh the costs involved in providing the services.
 For more information on how transition services are documented, see Box, Transition Services.

-Open-Source Software
+Open Source Software

-The vast majority of companies use some form of open-source software as part of their operations.
-Therefore both the buyer and the seller must identify the specific open-source products and applicable licenses used in the divested business.
-The buyer must carefully review the specific products with counsel to determine what risks, if any, there are in continuing to use the open-source software (including after the closing, when the divested business is combined with the buyer's business).
-Depending on the risk analysis, the buyer may also need to consider the technical feasibility and cost of replacing the open-source software with proprietary software.
-For more information on open-source software, see Practice Note, Open-Source Software.
+The vast majority of companies use some form of open source software as part of their operations.
+Therefore both the buyer and the seller must identify the specific open source products and applicable licenses used in the divested business.
+The buyer must carefully review the specific products with counsel to determine what risks (if any) there are in continuing to use the open source software (including after the closing, when divested business is combined with the buyer's business).
+Depending on the risk analysis, the buyer may also need to consider the technical feasibility and cost of replacing the open source software with proprietary software.

-Shrink-Wrap Licenses
+Shrink-wrap Licenses

 Another important IT consideration in a carve-out transaction is shrink-wrap or off-the-shelf software licenses.
-Although these products are generally replaceable and are often dismissed by principals for this reason, replacement costs can be significant and should be considered in transaction planning.
+Although these products are generally replaceable and are often dismissed by principals for this reason, replacement costs can be significant and should be taken into consideration in transaction planning.